William S. Burroughs was born in St. Louis, Missouri in 1914. He died in Lawrence, Kansas in 1997.

 Burroughs is a deeply problematic and divisive moral figure.
 He suffered sexual abuse as a child from a caregiver.
 For long stretches of his life, he associated with criminals and the seediest countercultures of hard drugs.
 He has written about being a junkie and robbing passed-out drunks for fix money.
 He lusted for boys ages 12 and up.

 He famously shot and killed his wife Joan Vollmer in a drunken “William Tell act” at a party in Mexico City in 1951.
-He addressed the incident in the introduction to Queer (the book he wrote while awaiting trial), and he basically only addresses how it affected him personally.
+He addressed the incident in the introduction to Queer (the book he wrote while awaiting trial), and he basically only says how it affected him personally.
 I have gotten no sense of Joan Vollmer at all from his writing, and I have looked.
-The tragic shooting has been dramatized in at least two films: “Naked Lunch,” and “Beat,” and it is only in those films that I have gained any sense of who Joan Vollmer might have been.
+The relationship and tragic shooting has been dramatized in at least two films: “Naked Lunch” (Vollmer portrayed by Judy Davis), and “Beat” (Vollmer portrayed by Courtney Love).
+Both films are under rated.
+It is only in those highly-fictionalized films that I have gained any slight sense of who Joan Vollmer might have been.

 The killing of Vollmer is a particularly ugly fact given that a misogynist streak is evident in some of Burroughs’ early writing.
 I forget where exactly, I seem to recall from essays written when he was living in London in the 1970s?
 Anyway, for a while, I was keen on the question of whether he murdered her.
 And for a time, I was convinced he did it, although I could never find evidence.
 Allen Ginsberg knew and loved them both, and defended the tragedy as an accident, so if you trust Allen Ginsberg, which I do…